Active skeptic regarding the hypothesis of catastrophic anthropogenic climate change.

 Second in NABC Fast Open Pairs 2004, 2006.

-(The accomplishment is not in being second, but in finishing the event at all.)
+(The accomplishment was not in being second, but in finishing the event at all.)

 Won the Lebhar IMP Pairs and the Fast Open Pairs in 2008.